vincentarelbundock/Rdatasets/doc/dragracer/rst/rpdr_contep.rst

    .. rubric:: Format
       :name: format

-   A data frame with 1,888 observations on the following 11 variables.
+   A data frame with the following 11 variables.

    ``season``
       a character vector for the season